mupastir/lightit_test/README.md

 # Cesar Cipher site
-This site can cipher e
+This site can cipher and decipher English text with selected roa, also show histogram of frequency letters in incoming text.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NDg0NDI3ODZdfQ==
+eyJoaXN0b3J5IjpbMjY3MjkyMjJdfQ==
 -->